 Each year the OPA establishes program priorities that represent overarching goals for the Title X program.
 Program priorities derive from Healthy People 2020 Objectives and from the Department of Health and Human Services (HHS) priorities.
-Project plans should be developed that address the 2013 Title X program priorities, and should provide evidence of the project’s capacity to address program priorities as they evolve in future years.
+Project plans should be developed that address the 2015 Title X program priorities, and should provide evidence of the project’s capacity to address program priorities as they evolve in future years.

-- Addressing the comprehensive family planning and other health needs of individuals, families, and communities through outreach to hard-to-reach and/or vulnerable populations, and partnering with other community-based health and social service providers that provide needed services; and;
+- Addressing the comprehensive family planning and other health needs of individuals, families, and communities through outreach to hard-to-reach and/or vulnerable populations, and partnering with other community-based health and social service providers that provide needed services; and

 In addition to program priorities, the following key issues have implications for Title X services projects, and should be considered in developing the project plan:

 - Incorporation of the 2014 Title X Program Guidelines throughout the proposed service area as demonstrated by written clinical protocols that are in accordance with Title X Requirements and QFP.

 - Efficiency and effectiveness in program management and operations;

 - Patient access to a broad range of contraceptive options, including long acting reversible contraceptives (LARC), other pharmaceuticals, and laboratory tests;